alipiry/jobbox-cli/README.md

   jobbox-cli [command]

 Available Commands:
-  completion: generate the autocompletion script for the specified shell
-  help: Help about any command
-  job: Create or edit job
-  jobs: Show open jobs
-  setup: Setup DB for your jobboard
+  apply       Apply for open jobs candidate   Create or edit candidate candidates  Show existing candidates completion  generate the autocompletion script for the specified shell help        Help about any command job         Create or edit job jobs        Show open jobs setup       Setup DB for your jobboard

 Flags:
   -h, --help: help for jobbox-cli